 A picture says a thousand words is passé.
 The video format has become popular, and Facebook, YouTube, and Instagram are trying to increase engagement by focusing on video content.
 I am pretty sure that most of us Windows users have been using video content for quite some time; however, unlike pictures, videos are larger.
 If you want to send videos via email or share them on social media platforms, it is essential to make the video smaller or, in other words, compress the video.
 In this article, let us take a closer look at some of the best free online video reducer tools and free video compressor & reducer software.

 1] VideoSmaller (Web)

-Unlike other video conversion software, the Videos Smaller is offered with a clear intent.
-The Videos Smaller mostly focusses on reducing the size of the video.
+Unlike other video conversion software, Videos Smaller is offered with clear intent.
+The Videos Smaller mostly focuses on reducing the size of the video.
 Before we begin, I would like to mention that the VideoSmaller is an online video compression service and doesn’t require you to install additional software.
-However, this also means that a high bandwidth internet connection is a must.
+However, this also means that a high bandwidth internet connection is necessary.
 VideoSmaller is completely free, and the compression algorithm is pretty spot on.

 All you need to do is browse and upload the video file to the uploader menu.
-Then you can specify whether to use low compression level (lowest compression possible without degrading quality) Additionally you can also scale the video to a different width.
-It needs to be mentioned that the tool misses out on a custom video width scaling option.
+Then you can specify whether to use a low compression level (lowest compression possible without degrading quality) Additionally, you can also scale the video to a different width.
+It must be mentioned that the tool misses out on a custom video width scaling option.
 VideoSmaller also offers a feature that “Removes audio from video.”

 2] Clipchamp online tool